-Internship Timing: 3 rd semester Scope: 15 ECTS Purpose: The internship is organized so that it contributes - in combination with the rest of the study programme - to the student developing practical competencies.
-The aim of the internship is to enable the student to apply the programme's methods, theories and tools by performing specific practical software development tasks.
-Learning objectives: Knowledge The student must have knowledge of: Daily operations throughout the internship company Skills The student can: Apply versatile technical and analytical working methods linked to employment within the profession Evaluate practice-oriented issues and identify possible solutions Manage the structuring and planning of day-to-tasks within the profession Communicate practice-oriented issues and reasoned solution proposals Competencies The student can: Handle development-oriented, practical and professional situations in relation to the profession.
-Acquire new knowledge, skills and competencies related to the profession Participate in academic and interdisciplinary collaboration with a professional approach.
-The examination: This examination is an individual internal exam based on the internship report.
-The following internship report requirements apply: Front page with student name, internship company, and internship period Introduction, including main issues, problem statement and approaches Reflection of the learning outcome Description of specific jobs done during the internship Conclusion Appendix: Statement from the internship company and the students diary/internship log Bibliography (including all sources referred to in the report) Other Appendices (including only those documents that are central to the report) The maximum number of pages for the internship report is 10 standard pages.
-A standard page is defined as 2400 characters, including spaces and footnotes, but excluding the front page, table of contents, bibliography and appendices.
-Appendices are not included in the grading evaluation.
+Internsh rd semester Scope: 15 ECTS rest of the aim of the theories a The internship is organized so that it contributes - in combination with the e study programme - to the student developing practical competencies.
+The internship is to enable the student to apply the programme's methods, and tools by performing specific practical software development tasks. objectives: Knowledg • nt must have knowledge of: Daily operations throughout the internship company e Apply versatile technical and analytical working methods linked to employment within the profession Evaluate practice-oriented issues and identify possible solutions Manage the structuring and planning of day-to-tasks within the profession • (Communicate practice-oriented issues and reasoned solution proposals ۱ / •] • The exam nination: This exami ination is an individual internal exam based on the internship report.
+FrorIntro ing internship report requirements apply: It page with student name, internship company, and internship period oduction, including main issues, problem statement and approaches ection of the learning outcome DeseCon cription of specific jobs done during the internship clusion diar endix: Statement from the internship company and the students y/internship log iography (including all sources referred to in the report) er Appendices (including only those documents that are central to the report) page is def front page, num number of pages for the internship report is 10 standard pages.
+A standar fined as 2400 characters, including spaces and footnotes, but excluding the , table of contents, bibliography and appendices.
+Appendices are not included i g evaluation.